-This post was originally posted in January 2017, but updated in January 2018.
+This post was originally written in January 2017 and republished in 2022.

-5 Steps for Choosing Your Word of the Year
+5 Steps to help you choose your Word of the Year (WOTY)

 Step 1: Reflect